lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

 ..  container:: justify

-    Create a new text file, call it *PARM.lammps*, and copy it next to the *systemcreation/* folder.
+    Create a new text file called *PARM.lammps* next to the *systemcreation/* folder.
 Copy the following lines into PARM.lammps:

 ..  code-block:: lammps